LCAV/easy-dsp/docs/docs/python-reference.md

 def handle(buffer):
     print "Buffer received", len(buffer)

-# If you run a Python script directly from your terminal, and you want to display something in the browser, you need to set `inform_browser` to True
-# If you write this code directly in the webapp, you must remove this line (or set `inform_browser` to False, which is its default value).
-browserinterface.inform_browser = True

 # Finally you register your function, so browserinterface will call it every time a new audio buffer is received,
 browserinterface.register_handle_data(handle)